JulianNicholls/Advanced-React-2018/README.md

 to me that putting it in there inextricably links requireAuth to the CommentBox, defeating the whole object of the HOC in the first place.

+I have added a name to the User in the authentication app.

 ### Login / Signin

 I have used Login / Logout instead of Signin / Signout consistently across the